 Annuity protection (also known as value protection) is an option you can choose when you take out your annuity that returns a lump sum to your beneficiaries if you die without receiving the full value of your pension savings.
 You can protect a percentage of your pension savings – up to 100% – so that when you die, your beneficiaries will receive the value of your protected pension savings less the total gross income paid to you already as an annuity income.

-Annual percentage rates - an indication of how much interest will be charged on a loan including known charges associated with taking out the loan.
+Annual percentage rate - an indication of how much interest will be charged on a loan including known charges associated with taking out the loan.
 APR rates can be used to compare similar types of credit, over similar periods.

 Someone who benefits from a will, a trust, a life insurance policy or death benefits from an annuity or pension.